 Even if the gap is not very noticeable–or it’s something you can stand to ignore–the effect of gapped teeth on your dental health is tremendous.
 Gapped teeth can eventually lead to gum problems.

 Fortunately, gapped teeth can be treated with the use of braces–either traditional ones or Invisalign.
 Invisalign treats gapped teeth by gradually bringing the teeth closer together.
 Eventually, the gap is completely closed up with the teeth side by side.
 This may take as little as six months to a little over a year to complete, depending on how far apart your teeth are.

 With Invisalign, not only can you treat your gapped teeth, but you can continue to eat normal foods, unlike traditional braces.
 This is because Invisalign trays can be taken out when you eat and then put back in.
 As the name implies, Invisalign is nearly invisible to others, so you can wear your Invisalign trays anywhere without fear of the Invisalign trays being noticed by others.
-Contact doctor Dr. Pablo Kimos and Dr. Willy Dayan and his team today to get Invisalign to treat your gapped teeth.
+Contact doctor Dr Ban and Dr Ban and his team today to get Invisalign to treat your gapped teeth.